Vociridu/Vociridu/README.md

 - 👋 Hi, I’m @Vociridu.
 I'm brand new to GitHub

-Game & Gamne Asset development interest me.
+Game & Game Asset development interest me.
 I'm slowly learning C# and Python.
 Also trying my hand at Apps and using AI as a learning tool.